soatok/mastodon-e2ee-specification/components/secret-keys/passphrase-protect.md

 However, the latest OPAQUE RFC draft exposes a consistent export_key (distinct from the randomized session_key).
 This export_key is ideal for our use case, and saves us from having to use two invocations of Argon2id.

-## To Be Decided

-### Key Wrapping

-We currently propose a simple construction (AES-256-CTR + HMAC-SHA384, encrypt-then-MAC) to actually encrypt the keys with the OPAQUE export_key.

-**TODO**:

-* Would ChaCha20 + BLAKE2b-MAC be better?
-(AES has cache-timing attacks.)
-  * Are we going to double down on libsodium for our underlying library?